10 Time to Steady State

-Both methods work on trough concentrations (Ctrough = pre-dose concentration) collected at successive dose numbers, not full PK profiles.
+Both methods work on trough concentrations (Ctrough = pre-dose concentration; the end of one dosing interval is the pre-dose sample of the next) collected at successive dose numbers, not full PK profiles.
+See also the package vignette Noncompartmental evaluation of time to steady-state.

 We simulate trough concentrations for 6 subjects across 10 dose occasions.
 Concentrations approach an individual steady-state plateau following a monoexponential rise.